Kukulkan14/ECE287FINAL/WIKI/Report.md

 ![ExampleFrame](./Images/EncodingProcess2.png)
-- An image of Carl's formatting and its binary representation that is assigned to the frame variable in the game.v module in the START state. https://youtu.be/OPdQtO4UesQ
+- An image of Carl's formatting and its binary representation that is assigned to the frame variable in the game.v module in the START state.

+https://youtu.be/OPdQtO4UesQ
+- A link to a video demonstrating a playthrough of the game from the tutorial screen to an ending.